London Conference of 1864: Background

-Initially Lord John Russell proposed a European conference based on status quo.
+Initially Lord Russell proposed a European conference based on status quo.
 The German powers signed an agreement on 11 March, under which the compacts of 1852 were declared to be no longer valid.

 The negotiations

 The British plans for a ceasefire should have been presented on 12 April, but Bismarck was successful in postponing the opening of the conference to 25 April.
 Meanwhile, the German and Austrian troops had a decisive victory in the Battle of Dybbøl.

 The proceedings of the conference only revealed the inextricable tangle of issues involved.
 The 11 March agreement made the Germans participate if the 1852 London Protocol was not taken as a basis, and the duchies were bound to Denmark by a personal tie only.
 Furthermore, the Germans demanded a Danish withdrawal of the blockade of the German ports.
 The Danish delegation refused, arguing that cutting off all maritime transport from and to the enemy was essential to the Danish strategy of war.

-On 12 May 1864, the conference in London led to a ceasefire, which soon broke down, as the delegations could not agree on a clear fixing of the boundaries; partitioning the duchy of Schleswig was seen as possible.
+On 12 May 1864, the conference in London led to a ceasefire, which soon broke down, as the delegations could not agree on a clear fixing of the boundaries; partitioning the Duchy of Schleswig was seen as possible.
 On 28 March, Lord Russell declared support for a Partition Plan that separated the German parts of Schleswig from the Danish monarchy.
 Napoleon III, a supporter of the self-determination principle, demanded a referendum.

 Beust, on behalf of the Confederation, demanded the recognition of the Augustenburg claimant; Austria leaned to a settlement on the lines of that of 1852.
 Prussia, it was increasingly clear, aimed at the acquisition of the duchies.
 The first step towards the realisation of that ambition was to secure the recognition of the absolute independence of the duchies, which Austria could not oppose because of the risk of forfeiting any influence among the German states.
 The two powers then, agreed to demand the complete political independence of the duchies bound together by common institutions.